College Basketball Best Bets: Wednesday, November 13

 Be sure to check out our college basketball info and best bets.

-All Wagner vs. St. John’s odds are from DraftKings Sportsbook and are correct as of Wednesday, Nov.
-15.
+All Purdue vs. Marquette odds are from DraftKings Sportsbook and are correct as of Tuesday, Nov.
+19.

 - Spread